 Not bad for a guy that didn't take basketball seriously until 10 years ago, huh?
 Need more evidence of Adams' claim to the top of the NBA's tough guy list?
 During the first round of the 2018 NBA Playoffs against the Utah Jazz, Adams put snapped his own broken nose back into place.

-At 25, the New Zealander is having a career year for the Thunder in 2019, and he shows no signs of slowing down.
-He may have had a rough upbringing in New Zealand, traveled six hours away from his home and family as a middle school kid, trekked 8,500 miles to play college basketball, and landed in one of the NBA’s smallest markets, but Adams is built to last in the NBA.
+He may have had a rough upbringing in New Zealand, traveled six hours away from his home and family as a middle school kid, trekked 8,500 miles to play college basketball, and landed in one of the NBA's smallest markets, but Adams is built to last in the NBA.

-Last year, the 7-foot, 265-pound center was voted the NBA’s toughest player by the league’s general managers.
+In 2018, the 7-foot, 265-pound center was voted the NBA's toughest player by the league's general managers.
 What did Adams think of the honor?

 "Do I get anything?
 Do I win?
 Do I get a bonus?
 That'll be sick!
 I don't know.
 Toughness?
 It seems dumb," Adams said with a chuckle.
 "It seems like a weird thing to poll.
 Guys are just bored, I think."